Blogging Statistics 2023: Ultimate List of Blogging Statistics and Facts

 SEO Statistics for Blogging

-• In 2019, a search was discovered to be the most popular source of the traffic to blogs throughout all sectors.
+• In 2019, a search was discovered to be the most popular source of traffic to blogs throughout all sectors.

 • Barely 0.78 percent of web visitors click on a link on the 2nd page of Google searches.